Uzlopak/blog/case.md

 of your server a good experience, but power users should not be able to degrade the server performance and thus effecting the experience of normal users.

-So we should make the ThrottleStream resilient against such cases.
+So we should make the ThrottleStream if possible resilient against such cases.

 ### Enough Research.
 Time for Development